VA Home LoanThank You for Your Service

 VA Home Loan

-Near the end of World War II in 1944, the U.S. government showed its appreciation to returning veterans by creating the VA Home Loan program to help vets buy homes.
-VA loans help eligible veterans by guaranteeing the loans that banks, credit unions and independent mortgage lenders underwrite.
-The U.S. Department of Veterans Affairs is responsible for this program.
+Near the end of World War II in 1944, the US government showed appreciation to returning veterans by creating the VA Home Loan program to help vets buy homes.
+VA loans allow eligible veterans by guaranteeing the loans that banks, credit unions, and independent mortgage lenders underwrite.
+The US Department of Veterans Affairs is responsible for this program.

-How Do You Qualify for a VA Mortgage?
+How Do You Qualify for a VA Home Loan?

 It is also important to note what your VA Mortgage can cover.